 PiLA discourages partners and fellows from relying on tourist visas for the duration of a PiLA fellowship, and encourages partners and fellows to research and pursue other visa options available to them.
 The primary responsibility for applying for and securing a valid visa in timely fashion necessarily rests on the the fellow.
 Therefore fellows should begin this research as early as possible, through conversations with their host organizations and with their closest consulate.
 Note that long-term visa application processes can be lengthy and costly, and in some cases may require consular visits.
 PiLA partners are committed to assisting fellows with necessary documentation and some but not necessarily all visa-related costs.
 PiLA can provide a letter verifying the fellow’s status in support of this process but has limited ability to advise or provide additional support to fellows in visa-related matters.
 Fellows must keep PiLA and partners informed of any visa-related delays or changes in plan.

 PiLA offers a highly competitive fellowship and expects applicants to be pursuing various opportunities.
 PiLA cannot guarantee placements to finalists, although we make our best effort to facilitate interviews with partners for all finalists who continue in the process.
 Similarly, we expect full transparency from applicants regarding other options they may be pursuing and their evolving plans.
-We are available to talk over options with finalists at any point, and we support their decisions accept or decline offers, or to leave the process altogether, equally.
+We are available to talk over options with finalists at any point, and we support their decisions to accept or decline offers, or to leave the process altogether, equally.
 PiLA’s program works best when all parties enter into their commitments with knowledge and willingness.

 When a partner does make an offer to a finalist, the finalist has one week to consider the offer before responding.
 It is necessary to maintain this predictable rhythm so that all partners can find ideal placements and all finalists can have closure with the process in a timely fashion.
 PiLA offers and opportunities may come before or after others that you are considering; therefore it is important to be clear about your priorities and to take the time available within the existing parameters to consider your options carefully before making a decision.